 Unpredictable Testing Methods

 Whether you’re given a field sobriety test or a THC blood test, positive results are by no means a sure sign of impaired driving.
-While drunk drivers are assured a time range within which their blood-alcohol content will be measured, states have not yet set a time period for measuring THC levels.
+While drunk drivers are assured a time range within which their blood concentration will be measured, states have not yet set a time period for measuring THC levels.
 This can lead to widely inaccurate results, since a user’s THC levels can drop from 100 nanograms to five nanograms in as little as five hours.
 Another significant problem with testing cannabis levels arises in the many ways in which people consume the drug.
 Smoking, vaporizing and ingesting edibles are common methods which vary greatly in the rates at which they produce impairment.
 Still, both blood and field tests are unable to detect how marijuana is consumed.

 A Changing Field